Ontario +1 289 597 8838

 Avoid harsh chemicals that can damage the frames or glass.

 For awning windows, both sides should be cleaned.
-This allows for optimal fresh air flow and maintains a clear view.
+This allows for optimal airflow and maintains a clear view.

 Frame inspection